zauberzeug/lizard/docs/machine_safety.md

 ## Keep-alive signal

-This feature is not implemented, yet.
+The `core` module provides a property `last_message_age`, which holds the time in milliseconds since the last input message was received, parsed and successfully interpreted.
-It will allow stopping critical hardware modules when the connection to the host system is lost.
+It allows formulating rules that stop critical hardware modules when the connection to the host system is lost.

+The following example stops a motor when there is no serial communication for 500 ms:

+    when core.last_message_age > 500 then motor.stop(); end